-Chairman's Fee S\$ Member's Fee S\$ Audit Committee 30,000 Audit Committee 10,000 Risk Management Committee 30,000 Risk Management Committee 10,000 Nominating Committee 10,000 Nominating Committee 5,000 Remuneration Committee 10,000 Remuneration Committee 5,000
+Revised Member's Fee

+Name of Committee FY2018 (Revised) S\$ FY2017 S\$

+Audit Committee 20,000 10,000

+Risk Management Committee 20,000 10,000

+Remuneration Committee 10,000 5,000

+Nominating Committee 10,000 5,000

-To drive Management behavior and performance as well as to reflect the Company's commitment to protecting shareholder value and to ensure accountability for actions, the remuneration of the key management team and selected senior executives was made subject to a clawback scheme which was implemented in May 2014.
+To drive management behaviour and performance as well as to reflect the Company's commitment to protecting shareholder value and to ensure accountability for actions, the remuneration of the key management team and selected senior executives was made subject to a clawback scheme which was implemented in May 2014.
 The clawback scheme allows the Company to reclaim, in exceptional circumstances, the incentive components of the remuneration from these key employees, where negligence, misconduct or fraud has resulted in financial or reputational loss to the Company.
 The list of key executives subject to the clawback scheme is reviewed on a yearly basis.